abuthahir-19/easy-bank/README.md

+# Start Accessing the application
+To acces the application go to [Easy Banking App](https://easybanking-6e3b1.web.app)

 # Getting Started with Create React App
-To acces the application go to [Easy Banking App] (https://easybanking-6e3b1.web.app/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts